Crisis Response Fund

 - Advocacy meetings with decision makers to give recommendations on how to ensure freedom of association and assembly within the given context;

 - Public engagement campaigns conducted via social media, traditional media or alternative advocacy tools;

 - Fact-finding and report publication with the aim of conducting evidence-based advocacy;

-- Regional networking with other civil societies under siege to exchange best practices and share legal expertise;
+- Regional networking with others under siege to exchange best practices and share legal expertise;

 How to apply:

-- Please read the Crisis Response Fund Guidelines and Protocols document to know the criteria for applying
+- Read the Crisis Response Fund Guidelines and Protocols document to know the criteria for applying

 - Complete the Crisis Response Fund Application Form (Spanish | French | Portuguese)